Sepruko/Sepruko/README.md

     - Gophigure, a Discord bot written using the [Go](https://go.dev/) programming language.
     - Glyde, a [Go module](https://go.dev/doc/modules/managing-dependencies) for interacting with the [Discord API](https://discord.com/developers/docs/intro#bots-and-apps).
-    - Compendious, the modification for any Electron application!

 - Sometimes play video-games on my PC